juliannaj04/aca-cover-match/README.md

-# NC ACA Plan Matcher
+# NC PlanMatch

-Matches NC ACA marketplace plans to a household's income/ZIP/age, applies the premium tax credit, and generates a plain-English explanation of the top options via Claude.
+Matches NC Affordable Care Act marketplace plans to a household's income/ZIP/age, applies the premium tax credit, and generates a plain-English explanation of the top options via Claude.

 ## Setup